PoligonTeam/cenzura/README.md

 * Femboys are hot
 * Trans rights are human rights
 * Ubuntu is the best distro
+* piesvz is superior - if you dont agree, then f you

 <p align="right">(<a href="#top">back to top</a>)</p>